 Unfortunately, research from the American Journal of Preventive Medicine suggests guidelines are not always followed.
 Researchers reviewed three years of data from 2007 to 2009.
 The data came from the National Survey on Booster Seats conducted by National Highway Traffic Safety Administration.
 Unfortunately, it showed that parents often don't follow recommended guidelines, especially as children get older.
 As CBS reported on the study results: "As age increased, children were more likely to sit in the front seat of a car unrestrained, despite the guidelines."

 Parents need to follow best practices for car-seat safety, but even when parents do everything right and take every possible precaution, there is still great potential for young kids to be hurt if a crash happens.
-Drivers should be cautious and do everything they can to avoid accidents so they do not harm babies, toddlers, or any occupants of vehicles.
+Drivers should be cautious and do everything they can to avoid accidents so they do not harm babies, toddlers, or any other passengers.
 If a child is hurt in a car accident, the child may need a lifetime of medical care and the driver who caused the crash could be responsible for paying for these medical expenses.
+An experienced Virginia auto accident attorney can help.